-In the coming years, eu-LISA will focus on maintaining the stable and continuous operations of SIS II, VIS and Eurodac, and ensuring the delivery of related systems evolution in line with stakeholder needs, and the overall effectiveness and efficiency of the operations.
-Furthermore, eu-LISA will deliver on the ambitious new tasks entrusted on the Agency by its stakeholders, namely the development of EES, ETIAS, ECRIS-TCN and the interoperability architecture and assuming operational management of e-CODEX3. eu-LISA will further strengthen its project and programme management capacity, and continuously evolve by using best ITIL/ITSM practices and industry standards.
+In the coming years, eu-LISA will focus on maintaining the stable and continuous operations of SIS II, VIS and Eurodac, while ensuring the delivery of related systems evolution in line with stakeholder needs, and the overall effectiveness and efficiency of the operations.
+Furthermore, eu-LISA will deliver on the ambitious new tasks entrusted to the Agency by its stakeholders, namely the development of EES, ETIAS, ECRIS-TCN and the interoperability architecture and the operational management of e-CODEX3. eu-LISA will further strengthen its project and programme management capacity, and continuously to grow and improve by using the best ITIL/ITSM practices and industry standards.

-At the same time, the Agency will remain an agile partner to the Member States and the EU institutions and partner agencies in the delivery of high-value technology and expertise to support their decision-making and policy implementation. eu-LISA will enable users to make the best use of the Agency's systems and services through enhanced and continuously expanded delivery of face-to-face and online trainings and other learning materials tailored to various user profiles.
-In close partnership with key stakeholders, the Agency will seek to identify pathways towards enhanced use of its statistics on the systems performance and utilization in line with the legal basis.
+At the same time, the Agency will remain an agile partner to the Member States and the EU institutions and partner agencies in the delivery of high-value technology and expertise to support their decision-making and policy implementation. eu-LISA will enable users to make the best use of the Agency's systems and services through enhanced delivery of face-to-face and online training and other learning materials tailored to various user profiles.
+In close partnership with key stakeholders, the Agency will seek to identify pathways towards enhanced use of its data for systems performance in line with the legal basis.

-As a result of these efforts, eu-LISA will strengthen its role as a respected and trustworthy ICT service provider for the EU Member States, institutions and partner agencies in the JHA domain.
+As a result of these efforts, eu-LISA will further consolidate its role as a respected and trustworthy ICT service provider for the EU Member States, institutions and partner agencies in the JHA domain.

-The Agency will continue its commitment of being a reliable partner to the users of its services by maintaining its operational excellence.
+The Agency will continue its commitment to being a reliable partner for users of its services by maintaining and prioritising its operational excellence.